dangarmat/dangarmat.github.io/_posts/2019-10-21-Testing-Data-Assumptions-With-Expectdata.md

 excerpt_separator: <!--more-->
 ---

-Expectdata is an R package that makes it easy to check assumptions about a data frame before conducting analyses.
+[Expectdata](https://github.com/dgarmat/expectdata) is an R package that makes it easy to test assumptions about a data frame before conducting analyses.
 Below is a concise tour of some of the data assumptions expectdata can test for you.
-For example:
+For example,

 ![](https://dgarmat.github.io/images/example_expect_fail_20191021.png)